-Dr. Kim and her team have completed specialized training in Sleep Health.
+Dr. MacLeod and her team have completed specialized training in Sleep Health.
 Sleep is vitally important to your overall health.
 Many systemic diseases such as high blood pressure, type II diabetes, cardiovascular disease and GERD (gastroesophageal disease) are associated with obstructive sleep apnea or OSA.
 Orally, OSA can be related to bruxism (clenching and grinding) and erosion of teeth.
 Many people are not aware that they have sleep disordered breathing.
 In fact, up to 90% of people with OSA have never been diagnosed.
 OSA is common, treatable and easily diagnosed by doing a take-home sleep study.
 We screen each of our patients to determine whether they would benefit from a sleep study.

 Even simple snoring is considered sleep disordered breathing.
 It occurs when the soft tissue surrounding the airway collapses around it.
 The tissue vibrates with air movement during breathing and causes the noise that we know as snoring.
 This can be a warning sign of a much more serious condition such as OSA or severe sleep apnea.

 Sleep apnea is a potentially life-threatening sleep disorder characterized by repeated pauses in breathing during sleep.
 Breathing pauses can last anywhere from several seconds to minutes, and happen many times per hour.
 Ongoing disrupted breathing causes an imbalance between the carbon dioxide and oxygen levels in the bloodstream, as not enough carbon dioxide is exiting and not enough oxygen is entering the body.